StudyClubForSplunk/conf23/Phase_2_Scaling_Splunk.md

 ### StudyClubForSplunk-Manager
 ### We will use the Web UI to create the cluster

+## Please click the links in the Splunkshow enrolment page ending in :444, :445 and :446

 This could also be achieved via command line
 /opt/splunk/bin/splunk edit cluster-config -mode master -replication_factor 2 -search_factor 2 -secret sc4sKey -cluster_label studyclub
 /opt/splunk/bin/splunk restart